NoaGilboa/Mobile-Walking-Lab/README.md

   - **View Patients**: See a list of all patients managed by the therapist.
   - **View Patient Details**: See detailed information about a patient, including their condition and notes.
   - **Add Notes**: Add rehabilitation notes for a patient, which will be stored and displayed.
+  - **AI Treatment Recommendations**: Get AI-generated recommendations based on patient history.

 ## Project Structure

 ### Backend
 - **Controllers**: Manage the API routes for patients and therapists.
-- **Data Access Layer (DAL)**: Handles the interaction with MongoDB for patients and therapists.
+- **Database Configuration**: Azure SQL Database connection setup.
 - **Services**: Business logic layer, handling operations like patient creation, therapist login, etc.
-- **Database Configuration**: Set up MongoDB connection through Mongoose.
+- **OpenAI Integration**: AI-based recommendation system using OpenAI API.

 ### Frontend
 - **React Components**: Includes pages like `LandingPage`, `LoginPage`, `PatientListPage`, `PatientDetailsPage`, and more.